|Why?||Certain universities use it alongside your personal statement on deciding whether to offer you a place.|

 There are also plenty of universities that don’t require the test, which offer excellent undergraduate law degree programmes.

-For September 2022 entry into university, you can register for the LNAT from August 2021 to January 2022.
-However, you must register and take the test before 15th October 2021 if you are applying to Oxford.
+You must register and take the test before 15th October 2021 if you are applying to Oxford.

 Loading More Content